Paola Calderón

-Lesly Paola Calderón Valle (born 19 March 2002), known as Paola Calderón, is a Salvadoran footballer who plays as a forward for Municipal Pérez Zeledon and El Salvador women's national team.
+Lesly Paola Calderón Valle (born 19 March 2002) is a Salvadoran footballer who plays as a forward for Alianza Women and El Salvador women's national team.

 Early life

 Calderón was born in Santa Rita, Chalatenango.

 Club career

 Calderón has played for AD Legend’s and FAS in El Salvador.

 International career

 Calderón capped for El Salvador at senior level during the 2020 CONCACAF Women's Olympic Qualifying Championship qualification.